ncatlab/nlab-content/pages/3/8/9/7/7983/content.md

 ## Properties

 For any finite group the number of its conjugacy classes is equal to the number of its [[irreducible representations]].
-For finite [[group of Lie type|groups of Lie type]] this result can be strengthened to show that there is a canonical way to match conjugacy classes of a group $G$ to the irreducible representations of its dual group $G^{\ast}$.
+For finite [[group of Lie type|groups of Lie type]] this result can be strengthened to show that, in heuristic terms, there is a canonical way to match conjugacy classes of a group $G$ to the irreducible representations of its dual group $G^{\ast}$.
 The dual group is defined in terms of the [[root datum]] of $G$ in Deligne-Lusztig theory.

 Taking symmetric groups as general linear groups over the [[field with one element]], we see they are self-dual, and so there is a correspondence between their conjugacy classes and their irreducible representations.
 This correspondence is encoded by [[Young diagrams]].